Toward a Characterization of Simulation Between Arithmetic Theories: Remarks on Provability and Standard-Model Uniformity

+For fixed standard $c,n_0$, the sentence $\mathrm{Sim}^{c,n_0}_{\mathcal S,\phi}$ is $\Pi^0_1$, and its proof-code quantifier is bounded by the standard polynomial length bound.
+At a standard value of $n$, every code $\pi$ satisfying $|\pi|{\leq}n^c$ is itself standard.
+A nonstandard model therefore cannot make a false standard bounded instance true merely by supplying a nonstandard ``short'' proof code.
+If the fixed-bound simulation sentence is true in $\mathbb N$ but unprovable in a weak base $\mathcal B$, a model of $\mathcal B{+}\neg\mathrm{Sim}^{c,n_0}_{\mathcal S,\phi}$ must witness its failure at a nonstandard value of $n$.
+The gap is one of uniformity: external simulation controls every standard length, whereas an internal universal sentence also ranges over all model-internal, including nonstandard, lengths.

+The unbounded formula $\mathrm{Sim}^{n_0}_{\mathcal S,\phi}$ is different.
+It is $\Pi^0_2$, and its existential proof-code quantifier is not bounded by a standard polynomial.
+In a nonstandard model, a nonstandard proof code can then witness the internal provability claim even for a standard target formula.
+Thus nonstandard proof codes directly explain some pathologies of the unbounded version, while the fixed-bound version is governed more precisely by nonstandard values of the length parameter.

+This distinction also corrects the interpretation of the random-axiom case.
+For a fixed polynomial bound and a standard $n$, a model cannot falsely certify a missing short proof of $Con_{\mathcal S{+}(x\in R)}(n)$ by using a nonstandard code below that standard bound.
+Disagreement with a true fixed-bound simulation sentence occurs at nonstandard lengths.
+By contrast, the unbounded internal statement can be supported by nonstandard proof codes.
+The external conjectures \textbf{HRC} and \textbf{KH} concern genuine standard proof families, not either model-theoretic surrogate by itself.

+Accordingly, \textbf{HRC} has a standard-model uniformity aspect, but the preceding observations do not show that it is ``merely'' a standardness principle.
+For a fixed pair $(\mathcal S,\phi)$ and fixed $c,n_0$, the formalized simulation sentence is an ordinary first-order $\Pi^0_1$ sentence.
+If \textbf{FR} fails for that pair, each witnessing fixed-bound sentence is true and $EA$-unprovable by Corollary~\ref{cor:polynomially-certified-simulation}.
+It remains possible, however, that $EA$ fails to prove such a sentence while still proving $Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}\phi}$; that situation would satisfy \textbf{FR} and fail only the stronger principle \textbf{SV}.

-There is also a second reason to doubt provability.
-A sufficiently uniform proof of \textbf{Higher Relative Consistency} would not be a modest metamathematical tidying-up result.
-Combined with the unconditional simulation theorem and the Busy Beaver reduction, it would already yield sweeping lower bounds, including canonical Busy Beaver witnesses to non-simulation and, in the global form, the nonexistence of an optimal theory or proof system.
-Thus any proof of \textbf{Higher Relative Consistency} strong enough to support the paper's main applications would already settle central open problems.
+There is also a complexity-theoretic reason to expect difficulty.
+A sufficiently uniform proof of \textbf{HRC} would not be a modest metamathematical tidying-up result.
+Combined with the unconditional simulation theorem and the Busy Beaver reduction, it would yield sweeping lower bounds, including canonical Busy Beaver witnesses to non-simulation and, in the global form, the nonexistence of an optimal theory or proof system.
+Any proof strong enough to support those applications would therefore settle central open problems.

-This point is especially clear in the uniform setting.
-For a fixed pair $(\mathcal S,\phi)$, an instance of \textbf{Higher Relative Consistency} can be arithmetized as an ordinary first-order sentence about proof predicates and proof lengths.
-Thus, for a specific theory such as $ZFC$, it is meaningful to ask whether that particular instance is provable, refutable, or independent.
-However, the discussion above does not establish such an independence result for any fixed instance.
-Rather, it explains why the most natural and useful forms of \textbf{Higher Relative Consistency} are not merely ordinary internal first-order assertions.